Special-K-s-Flightsim-Bots/DCSServerBot/plugins/gamemaster/README.md

       "inline": true
     }
   ],
+  "footer": {
-  "footer": "Just kidding, they forgot to put their gear down!"
+    "text": "Just kidding, they forgot to put their gear down!"
+  }
 }
 ```